abhishekthakur23/Vrinda_Store_Analysis_by_using_Excel/README.md

 1. Sales Insights:

-1.1 Top 5 States by Sales:
+Top 5 States by Sales:

 - Maharashtra leads with 2.99M.
 - Karnataka follows with 2.65M.
 - Uttar Pradesh, Telangana, and Tamil Nadu complete the top 5, with sales of 2.10M, 1.71M, and 1.68M, respectively.

-1.2 Sales by Gender:
+Sales by Gender:

 - Women contribute 64% of total sales.
 - Men account for 36%.

 2. Orders Breakdown:

-2.1 Age vs Gender:
+Age vs Gender:

-- Adults dominate orders:
+Adults dominate orders:
 Women: 34.59%
 Men: 15.47%

--Teenagers:
+Teenagers:
 Women: 21.13%
 Men: 9.20%

--Seniors:
+Seniors:
 Women: 5.91%
 Men: 13.70%

-2.2 Orders by Channel:
+Orders by Channel:

 - Amazon leads with 35% share of orders.
 - Myntra, Flipkart, Ajio contribute 23%, 22% and 6% respectively.
 - Nalli and Meesho contribute the same which is 5%

-2.3 Order Status:
+Order Status:

 - 92% of orders are delivered successfully.
 - Cancelled: 3%